 Gnocchi is heaven when it's light and airy but not so much when it's gummy and dense.

 In my last post, I mentioned entering the Cape Cod Select Blogger Recipe Challenge and today's recipe is my submission in their entrée category.
 When I first heard of the contest, I immediately started brainstorming vegetarian main dishes that were holiday related.

 Thanksgiving and Christmas grub always center around a huge turkey or beef roast, so I wanted to develop a hearty, savory vegetarian holiday entrée recipe that also would showcase the natural tartness and bright flavor of the cranberries.

-I live up in New England so I’m lucky Cape Cod cranberries are readily available in my local stores.
-I’ve always bought these cranberries over the other well know frozen brand because they are truly premium berries.
-So plump and round straight out of the package and they never have that shriveled frozen look.
+ABSOLUTELY!!
+I live up in New England so I'm lucky Cape Cod cranberries are readily available in my local stores.
+These cranberries are my favorite over the other well know frozen brand because:

-I’m taking a few days off to enjoy the Thanksgiving holiday with my family, friends, and doggies, and to make/eat some great food (including these Cranberry Gnocchi with Cranberry Brown Butter) but I’ll be back next week with another great recipe.
+I'm taking a few days off to enjoy the Thanksgiving holiday with my family, friends, and doggies, and to make/eat some great food.
+No worries because I'll be back next week with another great recipe!

-Until then, J & I wish you and yours a wonderful Thanksgiving and, for those readers in other countries who do not celebrate the holiday, we hope you have a fantastic Thursday!
-Everyone eat, drink and be merry (although not necessarily in that order) 😃
+Until then, J & I wish you and yours a wonderful Thanksgiving.
+For those readers in other countries who do not celebrate the holiday, we hope you have a fantastic Thursday!
+Everyone eat, drink and be merry (although not necessarily in that order).

 - 2 pounds Russet potatoes, washed and dried